Plawro/Plawro/README.md

 Hello, I’m @Plawro

-🟣»(Kind of) experienced in working with Unity, web making, VS forms apps, CMD scripting, AI image making
+🟣»(Kind of) experienced in working with Unity, web making, VS forms apps, CMD scripting, AI image making, Roblox development and other...

-🔵»Simplifying and optimizing projects
+🔵»Simplifying and optimizing projects - more FPS, more fun

 🔴»I like scary stuff m8